- 1 God introduced Himself and the ELOHIM

 |This incorrect translation of I WILL BE אֶֽהְיֶ֣ה as “I AM” has been noted in Encyclopedia Britannica, 1 Wikipedia, 2 and many Bible commentaries.

 The verb HAVAH used for YHVH, יהוה,“He WILL BE” in Exodus 3:15 is the more ancient form of the verb HAYAH, used in Exodus 3:14 for “I WILL BE.”
 If the verb HAYAH was used in Exodus 3:15, the name of God would be YHYH, and not YHVH.
 It seems likely that the scribes retained the more ancient verb form, HAVAH, for YHVH in Exodus 3:15, because God said, “This is My name forever.”
-The scribes saw YHVH, not only as the third person future of “to be,” but as “The Name” of God.
+The scribes saw YHVH, not only as the imperfect form of “to be,” but as “The Name” of God.

 In the New King James Bible, Exodus 3:14–16 reads: